shishirraven/bravevue/README.md

 # BraveVue - Headless UI Library for Vue js (Vue 3)

-BraveVue JS is designed to help you break free of monotonous design and helps you build something beautiful.
+BraveVue JS is designed to help you break free of monotonous design and helps you build something UNIQUE & BEAUTIFUL.
-This is achieved by giving your a Styleless Components that you can craft as you like.
+We achieve this by giving your a Styleless Components that you can craft as you like.

 You can take BraveVue and build your own style libraries specific to your project.